1st Infantry Brigade (Estonia): Structure

 Around 1800 conscripts are serving at different units of the brigade at the same time along with professional soldiers.
+The number of conscripts changes year-to-year, but is generally on the rise.

 Equipment

-Brigade units is armed with CV90 infantry fighting vehicles, Pasi armoured personnel carriers, FH70 and D30 howitzers, Mistral and ZU-23-2 anti-aircraft systems and Javelin anti-tank missiles.
-The Brigade uses a fleet of MB Unimog, MB Actros, Volvo FMX, DAF trucks, BV-206 amphibious carriers and MB GD240 jeeps.
+Brigades' units are armed with CV9035EE infantry fighting vehicles, Pasi XA188EST, XA180EST armoured personnel carriers, K9 Thunder and CAESAR self-propelled howitzers, FH70 and D30 towed-howitzers, Mistral and ZU-23-2 anti-aircraft systems, Javelin and Spike anti-tank missiles.
+The Brigade uses a fleet of MB Unimog, MB Actros, Volvo FMX, DAF and Scania trucks, BV-206 amphibious carriers and MB GD240 jeeps.

+At the end of 2024, both infantry brigades of the Estonian Defence Forces have received new armored personnel carriers from Turkey; the Otokar ARMA 6x6 and NMS 4x4 models.
+A total of 230 vehicles of both models (130 and 100 respectively) are to be delivered to the Estonian Defence Forces.